xapian/xapian/xapian-core/docs/admin_notes.rst

 See below for how to convert a quartz database to a flint one.

-The flint backend (the default for 1.0) is still supported by 1.2.x, but deprecated - only use it if you already have flint databases, and plan to migrate away.
+The flint backend (the default for 1.0) is still supported by 1.2.x, but deprecated - only use it if you already have flint databases; and plan to migrate away.

 There's also a development backend called brass.
 The main distinguishing